-23 per cent reduction in NICE subscribers
+23 percent reduction in NICE subscribers

 Fewer people are subscribing to the government’s NICE programme.
-According to Programme Manager, Levi Allen, there was almost a 25 per cent reduction in the number of people who signed up for this summer’s 2-week temporary work programme versus the one last December.
+According to Programme Manager, Levi Allen, there was almost a 25 percent reduction in the number of people who signed up for this summer’s 2-week temporary work programme versus the one last December.

-Mr. Allen said, “Last year’s project we saw around 606 person’s applying for the programme.
+Mr. Allen said, “Last year’s project we saw around 606 persons applying for the programme.
 This year we had 481 applying for the programme.”

-He said this is a 23 per cent reduction in workers subscribing to the social support programme.
+He said this is a 23 percent reduction in workers subscribing to the social support programme.

 It is important to note, this was the first time government held a summer cohort of the NICE programme and the usual December cohort is still planned meaning overall numbers at the end of the year will be higher.